Candied Grapefruit Zest

 Depending on how aggressive you are with removing the pith, it can be a bit of an arm workout too.
 On that note, I don’t suggest using a vegetable peeler to speed this part up, since you really want the peel to be a bit thicker and more substantial.

-This candied grapefruit zest is sweet, a little bit sour, and would make such a fun homemade gift over the upcoming holidays!
+This candied grapefruit zest is sweet, a little bit sour, and would make such a fun edible gift for the holiday season!

-You could even use it in baked goods (pound cake, cookies, you name it!) or put out a bowl of it for people to snack on.
+You could even use it in baked goods (pound cake, cookies, you name it!) or put out bowl out for people to snack on.
 So many possibilities.
 Grapefruit lovers unite!

 Candied Grapefruit Zest